Water resources management in Costa Rica: Drinking water and usage

-About 60% of the Costa Rican population lives in urban areas; therefore, considerable focus has been targeted to expand water services to cities over the last decade.
+About 60% of the Costa Rican population lives in urban areas.
+Considerable focus has been targeted to expand water services to cities over the last decade.
 Approximately 99% of the urban populations are connected to water services, which is higher than the 90% average for the rest of Latin America.
 Connection to the public water supply in rural areas of Costa Rica is about 92% representing about 1.56 million inhabitants.

-Source: Joint Monitoring Program WHO/UNICEF(JMP/2006).

 Irrigation

 Agriculture accounts for 6.5% of Costa Rica's GDP and 14% of the workforce.
 Costa Rica irrigates around 21% of its land under cultivation relying primarily on surface water.

 The irrigation sector is managed by The National Irrigation and Drainage Service (SENARA).

 Two striving irrigation districts of note that are different in size, and means of execution are: 1) Arenal-Tempisque Irrigation District (DRAT) which is a much larger district than the latter and grows staple crops; 2) and the Irrigation and Drainage of Small Areas (PARD) is smaller but benefits more families than DRAT and focuses on higher value crops.